Satoru-Shibata-JPN/Kaggle/README.md

-## 19 predictive modeling discussions with Python
+## Awarded 16 analytical reports with Python at 16GB Kernel of Kaggle.
 ### About the Author
 - Name: Satoru Shibata / 柴田 怜
 - Job: Data Scientist